joubiti/lppoht-driver/README.md

    photometric_probe_init(&probe, cfg);
    ```
-   Note: To configure the probe with specific configuration parameters (for the first time), use factory initialization API instead, and recycle the device afterwards, then use normal initialization API
+   **Note: To configure the probe with specific configuration parameters (for the first time), use factory initialization API instead, and recycle the device afterwards, then use normal initialization API**
    ```c
    photometric_probe_factory_init(&probe, cfg);
    ```

-5. **Read Measurements:**
-   Use the API to read temperature and illuminance values.
+5. Use the API to read temperature and illuminance values.
    ```c
    float temp_celsius = photometric_probe_read_internal_temperature_celsius(&probe);
    uint32_t lux = photometric_probe_read_illuminance(&probe);